-Forget the pumped-up TT jibes: the R8 may come from the maker of sensible SUVs, saloons and hatchbacks, but it’s without a doubt one of the most exciting supercars around.
-To sit in it and drive it is evidence enough of this, but to hear it at full pelt is to fall in love.
+Forget the pumped-up TT jibes: the Audi Audi R8 may come from the maker of sensible SUVs, saloons and hatchbacks, but it’s without a doubt one of the most exciting supercars around.
+To sit in it and drive it is evidence enough of this, but to hear the Audi at full pelt is to fall in love.

 This second-generation R8 has been around since 2015, with an open-top Spyder variant for fresh-air freaks launched a year later.
 Its defining characteristic, at least initially, was its quattro four-wheel drive system and its wonderful naturally aspirated and deeply sonorous 5.2-litre V10.
 Truth be told, it’s something of a belter, this engine, which was initially available with 532bhp or, in the R8 Plus, 602bhp.
 An update in 2019 increased the oomph even more, to 562bhp and 611bhp in the renamed Performance.